-- Provide for her – Pursue a career that you’re passionate about, but also one that will provide for your family.
+- Provide for her – Pursue a career that you’re passionate about and will provide for your family.
 Work hard every day and continually seek to improve your skills to be a more valuable asset to your current and future employers.

-- Put the kids to bed – Bed times are for kids, but they are also for parents.
-Have some structure in your evenings so that you and your wife can have some together time each night.
+- Put the kids to bed – Bedtimes are for kids, but they are also for parents.
+Have some structure in your evenings so you and your wife can spend time together each night.

 - Help her identify and develop her gifts – Find out what your wife is passionate about and gifted at and help her develop those areas.
 Ask her how you can help her achieve her dreams.
-She is a wife and a mom, but she is also a woman.
+She is a wife and a mom but also a woman.
 Help her preserve and develop that identity.

 - Encourage her to hang out with her friends – You are not all the community your wife needs.
-She needs girlfriends, and that requires her to spend time with just the girls.
-Encourage her to hang out with her friends and have a good attitude about it.
+She needs girlfriends, which requires her to spend time with just the girls.
+Encourage her to hang out with her friends and have a good attitude.

-- Compliment the way she looks – Notice her haircut, the new outfit, and when she looks nice.
-Look for ways to compliment her appearance on a regular basis.
+- Compliment how she looks – Notice her haircut, the new outfit, and when she looks nice.
+Look for ways to compliment her appearance regularly.

-- Don’t only compliment the way she looks – You and your wife aren’t getting any younger and your physical appearance is slowly deteriorating.
-If you only compliment her looks, you might create some insecurity as her body starts to change.
+- Don’t only compliment how she looks – You and your wife aren’t getting any younger, and your physical appearance is slowly deteriorating.
+If you only compliment her looks, you might create insecurity as her body changes.
 As much as you compliment her looks, compliment her character even more.
 Tell her often what you love about her.
 Think small, not big.
-Send a short text, make a quick phone call, take a 30 second pause to praise the character of your wife.
+Send a short text, make a quick phone call, and take a 30-second pause to praise your wife’s character.

-- Take her out – Your wife is wearing multiple hats during the day and its easy for her to forget that she is also a wife.
-Initiate, schedule, and plan a regular date night so you and your wife can actually be husband and wife.
+- Take her out – Your wife wears multiple hats during the day, and it’s easy for her to forget that she is also a wife.
+Initiate, schedule, and plan a regular date night so you and your wife can be husband and wife.

-- Make decisions together – You’re probably a capable decision maker, but you’re even more capable with your wife’s help.
+- Make decisions together – You’re probably a capable decision-maker, but you’re even more skilled with your wife’s help.
 You are better together.
-Ask for her opinion and give consideration to her perspective.
+Ask for her opinion and consider her perspective.